Here's How to Upgrade Your iPhone Lock Screen in iOS 16

-The iPhone is getting a revamped lock screen, with photos widgets and some fresh new styles.
-The new lock screen will come with iOS 16, the next version of the iPhone operating system whose release is expected to be announced at Apple's "Far Out" event on Wednesday Sept.
-7.
+The iPhone is getting a revamped lock screen, with photos, widgets and some fresh new styles.
+The new lock screen will come with iOS 16, the next version of the iPhone operating system that's being released on Monday, Sept.
+12.

+Apple revealed iOS 16's release date as part of its "Far Out" event on Wednesday Sept.
+7, where the company unveiled the iPhone 14, AirPods Pro 2, Apple Watch Series 8 and Apple Watch Ultra.

-These new features will let you automatically rotate through images, enable filters, change the font type and color, add widgets and more.
+The new features you'll get when you upgrade your iPhone to iOS 16 will let you automatically rotate through images, enable filters, change the font type and color, add widgets and more.
 If you've been waiting for the opportunity to break free from Apple's traditionally limited personalization capabilities, your time has nearly arrived.

-Live: Get the latest news on iPhone 14 and iOS 16 from Apple's "Far Out" event

 The iOS 16 public beta version is available to download now if you don't want to wait until iOS 16's general release to try the new features.